CaptainCoderOrg/AdventureQuest-Unity-2021/pages/00-Setup.md

 ## Option 2 - Download Zip (Not Recommended)

+{: .note }
-**Note:** If you use this option, your project will not be connected to a GitHub repository and you will not be able to make incremental commits.
+If you use this option, your project will not be connected to a GitHub repository and you will not be able to make incremental commits.

 If you do not have a GitHub account, you can download the template as a ZIP by